peconomi/starter-academic/content/authors/admin/_index.md

 As an international trade economist, my research focuses on maritime transport, liner shipping regulation, port congestion and environmental policy.
 Leveraging tools from both reduced-form empirics and structural analyses, I explore complex models of transport logistics and assess recently implemented maritime policy.
 My other stream of research focuses on the influence of superstar multinational enterprises on small open economies.
-Prior to Ph.D., I performed policy research in Ireland as macroeconomic RA at the Economic and Social Research Institute.
+Prior to my Ph.D., I performed policy research in Ireland as macroeconomic RA at the Economic and Social Research Institute.

 **Beginning in Fall 2024, I will be joining the Department of Economics at Texas Tech University as an Assistant Professor.**